w84death/smolOS/README.md

 * listing and removing unwanted files on board
 * checking free space
 * quicly iterating parameters for a program
-* (planned) easy expanding OS with own functions coding on the board
-* learning basics of operating disk operating system (using and modyfing)
+* learning basics of disk operating system
+* having fun with microcontrollers

 ## smolOS Features

 * Changes microcontroller into a small working PC
 * Homemade for fun and learning
 * Super small and fast
-* Easy to use, simillar to MS-DOS, POSIX-like environment
+* Easy to use, simillar to MS-DOS, POSIX-like environments
 * List and manipulates files
 * Text editor included (very basic)
-* Ability to expand OS functionality with user defined code
+* Basic tools and demos included (for NeoPixels, Buzzers, LEDs)
-* Build on MicroPython
+* Build on MicroPython with clear code
 * Stability and simplicity are the main principle behind the code
-* Free :)
+* Free and open :)

 ## Installation

 ### Super Quick Quide
-Just put ```main.py``` into the board (that has latest MicroPython firmware) and restart.
+Just put main file into the board (that has latest MicroPython firmware) and restart.
+* for auto boot rename the file to ```main.py``` it will auto start at each boot, or
+* send ```smolos.py``` for manual booting

 ### Detailed Guides
 * [ESP8266 Guide](ESP8266.md)